Kenya travel advice

 The traditional gratuity to safari guides or camp staff is not included in the price of your tour but is completely discretionary.
 If you want to tip because you have received good service, a brief guideline is as follows:

 - On average driver-guides are tipped around US$10 per day which is usually given at the end of a safari.

 - General camp/lodge staff: We recommend US$10 per guest per day.
 This should be placed in the communal tipping box.

 Where restaurant meals are involved, the tipping standard is usually 10% of the bill.

 The currency of Kenya is the Kenyan Shilling (KSh).
 The exchange rate is approximately UK£1 = KSh119, US$1 = KSh76 and €1 = KSh81.

 A few restaurants and shops in the tourist areas may also accept payment in US$.

 Credit cards are accepted at some of the major hotels but a 5-10% surcharge will usually be added.
 There are ATM's in most banks in Kenya from which you can withdraw cash, however, pin fraud is relatively common so we don't recommend this.
 The best way to take money is in US$ cash.

-Conservative casual wear is generally acceptable everywhere, but revealing clothes should be avoided since they may cause offence.
+Conservative casual wear is generally acceptable everywhere, but revealing clothes should be avoided since they may cause offense.
 When on the coast it is fine to wear your swimsuits around the hotel and private beaches, however you should cover up if going into villages and towns.
 Do not take pictures of people without asking permission.